-HCPSS plans to remove and replace the flooring during summer 2021, while school is not in session.
-This measure will be taken out of an abundance of caution, and not because of any suspected health risk.
-As an additional precaution until the flooring is replaced, the HVAC systems at each of the four schools will be run for additional hours to enhance air circulation and further dilute the levels of mercury in the air.
+HCPSS removed the flooring during the summer of 2021, while school was not in session.
+This measure was taken out of an abundance of caution, and not because of any suspected health risk.

 It is important to note that the flooring test and mitigation program was initiated as a proactive measure to improve IEQ, as part of HCPSS’ overall commitment to practices that support a healthy environment.
 No health concerns have been reported, and the sampling/removal of the flooring is not required by federal, state, or local regulations.